dpripa/development-assistant-public/README.md

 ### Download
 It's recommended to install the plugin from [the WordPress.org directory](https://wordpress.org/plugins/development-assistant/).

-If for some reason you don't have access or encounter any other issues connecting to the official directory, you can use the following permalink to download the latest version of the plugin: [development-assistant.zip](https://github.com/dpripa/development-assistant-public/releases/download/latest/development-assistant.zip).
+If for some reason you don't have access or encounter any other issues connecting to the official directory, you can download the plugin from [the Releases section](https://github.com/dpripa/development-assistant-public/releases).

 **Note!** It's not recommended to download this repository as a zip archive and install the plugin under its name, as it contains the "-public" suffix which isn't compatible with the plugin's current domain.
 Instead, just download from the link above or directly from [the Releases section](https://github.com/dpripa/development-assistant-public/releases).